CustomEntity/CustomEntity/README.md

 I am currently a student at [Epitech](https://www.epitech.eu), in my second year, where I am learning C, C++, Haskell and many other great things.
 I plan to find a job after my studies and then start my own enterprise.

-Currently, my biggest project is [crNormz](https://github.com/CustomEntity/crNormz), a program developed in [Crystal](https://crystal-lang.org/) which aims to verify the respect of the code style imposed by the [Epitech](https://www.epitech.eu) school.
+Currently, my biggest project is [Jolssy](https://discord.gg/NsenQSTA5r), it aims at gathering all the features that a discord server administrator would need to manage his server.
+Then my second biggest project is [crNormz](https://github.com/CustomEntity/crNormz), a program developed in [Crystal](https://crystal-lang.org/) which aims to verify the respect of the code style imposed by the [Epitech](https://www.epitech.eu) school.
 It is currently the most powerful, reliable and precise program that has ever been made.